Who is it for?

 Completion of this qualification will enable successful students to apply for the professional status of Qualified Teacher, Learning and Skills (QTLS), with the Society for Education and Training.

-This module will equip you with initial and essential skills to enable you to prepare and ready yourself for initial teaching practice in your subject.
-During this module you will be introduced to the theories and principles of teaching, learning and assessment relevant to Vocational, Academic and SEND teaching.
+This module will equip you with initial and essential skills to prepare yourself for initial teaching practice in your subject.
+During this module, you will be introduced to the theories and principles of teaching, learning, and assessment relevant to vocational, academic, and SEND teaching.
 You will be encouraged to make connections between theory and practice.
-This module is the initial introduction to teaching practice, which is designed to prepare you to promote inclusive attitudes and values in their learning environments and within the content that you prepare and teach.
-This module looks at the skills needed to enable the trainee teacher, tutor or trainer to be a successful teacher in the Education and Training.
-The module content is designed to introduce you to the skills and knowledge required for everyday teaching and learning in your subject area will include:
+This module serves as an introduction to teaching practice, designed to prepare you to promote inclusive attitudes and values within your learning environments and the content you prepare and teach.
+The module focuses on the skills needed to enable trainee teachers, tutors, or trainers to succeed in the education and training sector.
+The module content introduces the skills and knowledge required for everyday teaching and learning in your subject area, including:

 Learners and Learning

-This module looks at ‘Who my learners are’ and is intended to explore the breadth of FE learners and their journeys into FE.
-It is predicated on the idea that teachers who are aware of where learners are coming from, are more able to adapt teaching to their needs.
-Additionally FE is a very broad sector this modules endeavours to alert trainees to the scope of the potential role in FE.
-This module is designed to develop your skills in your own professional context to be able to design, plan and assess learning.
-This will be based on the principles and theories of assessment, including:
+This module explores “Who are my learners?” and examines the breadth of FE learners and their journeys into FE.
+It is based on the idea that teachers who understand learners’ backgrounds are better equipped to adapt teaching to their needs.
+Additionally, as FE is a broad sector, this module aims to alert trainees to the scope of potential roles in FE.
+This module is designed to develop your skills within your professional context to design, plan, and assess learning, based on principles and theories of assessment, including:

 Teachers and Teaching

-This module will build on ‘Learners and Learning’.
-The progressive rationale is that consideration of “who my learners are”, feeds into how they learn, and similarly, discussion runs into “how do I choose to teach”?
+This module builds on ‘Learners and Learning’.
+The progressive rationale is that understanding “Who are my learners?” informs how they learn, which, in turn, influences “How do I choose to teach?”

-This unit will develop your sense of the responsibility for making decisions as to what takes place in the classroom/workshop.
-You will have opportunities to look at the psychological theories surrounding learning so that you have an appreciation of the parameters of human learning.
-You will be expected to have a familiarity with established theory (Piaget, Vygotsky, Skinner/Watson, Guilford, etc), and the relevant critiques.
-Likewise, in terms of teaching, you are expected to explore contemporary pedagogy and to engage with current work in the area: Thomas, O’Leary, Hattie, etc.
+This module will develop your sense of responsibility for making decisions about what takes place in the classroom or workshop.
+You will explore psychological theories surrounding learning, developing an appreciation for the parameters of human learning.
+You are expected to become familiar with established theories (e.g. Piaget, Vygotsky, Skinner/Watson, Guilford) and relevant critiques.
+Similarly, you will explore contemporary pedagogy and engage with current research in the field (e.g. Thomas, O’Leary, Hattie).

-You should have a grasp of the strengths and weaknesses of these approaches, recognising that none is a formula and all approaches have nuances.
+You will assess the strengths and weaknesses of these approaches, recognising that none is a formula, and all have nuances.

-The content of this module focuses on supporting you to develop and demonstrate the required skills to teach effectively in the Further Education and Skills (FES) Sector.
-You will be given a range of tasks and opportunities that will contribute to the development of the required portfolio as outlined by the Education and Training Foundation.
-Specific content of the module and approaches will reflect the emerging needs of the cohort and the sector.
-You will reflect upon and track the progress of their professional practice and digital literacy skills regularly, drawing upon planned experiences, feedback, theory, and current research taught in Modules 1-5 to inform practice.
+This module focuses on supporting you to develop and demonstrate the skills required to teach effectively in the Further Education and Skills (FES) sector.
+You will complete tasks and engage in opportunities that contribute to developing the required portfolio, as outlined by the Education and Training Foundation.
+Module content and approaches will reflect the cohort's and sector's emerging needs.

-You will engage in a variety of experiences to broaden your understanding of the sector and wider roles of a teacher, and have the opportunity to experience and practise a variety of delivery methods, including face-to-face, blended, synchronous online, asynchronous online, and hybrid delivery.
+You will engage in diverse experiences to broaden your understanding of the sector and the wider roles of a teacher.
+These include practising various delivery methods, such as face-to-face, blended, synchronous online, asynchronous online, and hybrid delivery.

-Learning from the experiences and specific events or scenarios you encounter will be captured in a Professional Practice Portfolio and through the completion of a series of themed reflections.
-You will be supported to reflect upon general pedagogy and approaches to teaching of your subject specialism in regular meetings with a Subject Mentor and Personal Tutor.
-The summative assessment tasks reflect the national requirements of the profession, these need to be passed alongside meeting the placement requirements as indicated by the Education and Training Foundation in order to gain the teaching qualification.
+Your learning will be captured in a Professional Practice Portfolio and a series of themed reflections.
+Support will be provided through regular meetings with a Subject Mentor and Personal Tutor.
+Summative assessment tasks reflect national professional requirements and must be passed alongside placement requirements, as specified by the Education and Training Foundation, to qualify as a teacher.

 Responsive Teaching

-This module positions the teacher in education and training as an agent of change, building resilience and self-efficacy in learners.
-The module emphasises the holistic nature of learner needs, to enable you to promote learners’ personal attributes of confidence, autonomy and long-term employability.
-The concepts of inclusivity and differentiated approaches to teaching and learning are fundamental to becoming a responsive teacher, and depend upon a foundational understanding of how people learn.
+This module positions the teacher as an agent of change, fostering resilience and self-efficacy in learners.
+It emphasises understanding the holistic nature of learners’ needs to promote attributes such as confidence, autonomy, and long-term employability.
+Inclusivity and differentiated approaches are central to becoming a responsive teacher and require a foundational understanding of how people learn.

-This module builds upon the previous modules by further developing your understanding of established and emerging theories and models of teaching and learning.
-You will draw upon this knowledge to evaluate the affordances to effective learning and the impact of potential barriers, both internal and external.
+Building on previous modules, this module further develops your understanding of established and emerging theories and models of teaching and learning.
+You will evaluate factors affecting effective learning and potential barriers, both internal and external.

-The module considers ways in which to challenge and mitigate barriers to learning in the context of day-to-day practice, including behaviour management and safeguarding.
-This module reinforces the application of theoretical knowledge to effective, responsive teaching, learning and assessment.
+The module explores strategies to challenge and mitigate barriers to learning in daily practice, including behaviour management and safeguarding.
+It reinforces applying theoretical knowledge to responsive teaching, learning, and assessment.

 Effective Digital and Online Pedagogies

-You will critically engage with the principles of online pedagogy in both theory and in practice, studying the recent work and learning theory of academics such as Diana Laurillard and Richard Mayer, before examining how these frameworks can be applied in practice.
+You will critically engage with principles of online pedagogy in theory and practice, studying recent work by academics such as Diana Laurillard and Richard Mayer.
+You will then apply these frameworks in practice.

-This holistic approach ensures that, by the end of the module, you will have developed the appropriate level of competence in Digital Skills and Educational Technology for your own practice.
+This holistic approach ensures that, by the end of the module, you will have developed competence in digital skills and educational technology suited to your practice.

 Professional Practice 2

-The student will reflect upon and track the progress of their professional practice and digital literacy skills regularly, drawing upon planned experiences, feedback, theory, and current research taught inform practice.
-Through regular reflection, the student will develop focussed actions and creative solutions to develop their professional practice and enhance the learner experience.
+You will reflect upon and track the progress of your professional practice and digital literacy skills, drawing upon planned experiences, feedback, theory, and current research.
+Through regular reflection, you will develop focused actions and creative solutions to improve your professional practice and the learner experience.

 You must meet the following entry requirements: